beacon-biosignals/StandardizedPredictors.jl/README.md

 different scales or when they are non-orthogonal.
 It can also produce more interpretable regression models in the presence of interaction terms.

-The examples below demonstrate the use of StandardizedPredictors.jl with GLM.jl, but they will work with any modeling package that is based on the [StatsModels.jl formula](https://juliastats.org/StatsModels.jl/stable/formula/).
+The [examples in the docs](https://beacon-biosignals.github.io/StandardizedPredictors.jl/stable/#Centering) demonstrate the use of StandardizedPredictors.jl with GLM.jl, but they will work with any modeling package that is based on the [StatsModels.jl formula](https://juliastats.org/StatsModels.jl/stable/formula/).